nibrassajjad/Company-Brochure-using-LLM-and-web-scraping/Download and Run/README.md

 - Download Ollama for Windows from the [Ollama website](https://ollama.com/download)
 - Install Llama 3.2 model by opening command prompt (cmd) and entering the command `ollama run llama3`
+- You may exit/close the command prompt once the model is downloaded and the chatbot starts running inside.

 Video tutorial on how to install Llama 3.2: